Shmoopi/simplydelicio.us/content/recipes/texas beef skillet.md

 ---
 title: "Texas Beef Skillet"
-description: "A hearty and flavorful beef skillet with a Tex-Mex twist"
 summary: "A hearty and flavorful beef skillet with a Tex-Mex twist"
 date: 2023-07-08
 draft: false